dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_3.md

 - What would you like to see changed to M+ Feral
 - Q&A
 - Final words ...

 ### Talent changes per key and why
 Feral talent changes are pretty restricted, it comes down to Pred vs SbT most of the time, as the rest of our talents are pretty hard-locked.

 Personally I (Fore) just run Pred in every key and if I need more ST, I just switch soulbinds as per the next section.
 Honestly I don’t have much to say here as our spec’ is very cookie cutter, you can swap to FF if you want the extra pride/target damage, but right now BT is out scaling FF reasonably hard.

-You can swap to SbT if you (hate yourself and) want more ST damage at the expense of AoE, though personally I don’t feel the gain outweighs the cost.
+You can swap to SbT if you want more ST damage at the expense of AoE, though personally I don’t feel the gain outweighs the cost.
+If you are pushing with a known group, and are pushing the highest of keys, then changing to be more or less ST focused for particular pulls or issues i definitely a consideration, for example going SbT to ensure you can kill Prides without too many CDs being used.

 If you’re really looking at what you can fiddle with, you *can* change to Renewal on high keys to deal with Prides and give yourself another healing CD, but it’s pretty minor optimisation - SR is also surprisingly good for a bit of a change of pace, but it relies on sustained AoE, so don’t run it with burst specs that’re going to wipe out mobs too quickly.

 It’s a bit of a sad state really, Blizz removed the old-school talent trees because they were too “cookie cutter”, but we may as well not have talents at this point as there is basically no choice there.